Molecular and Behavioral

 Neuroscience Research Group

 In addition to animal models, our research extends to translational studies on fear and cognitive processes involving human participants.
 To address this, we employ neuroimaging methods such as functional near-infrared spectroscopy (fNIRS), electroencephalography (EEG), eye tracking, and a comprehensive neuropsychological test battery.
-Our ongoing research explores how cultural elements shape fear perception and expression through the application of EEG methods.
+Our ongoing research examines the neural basis of moral decision-making by comparing traditional and realistic moral dilemmas using fNIRS.
+We are also investigating cognitive markers of healthy aging and age-related cognitive decline, with a particular focus on neurodegenerative disorders, through the application of fNIRS methodologies.